 The airline industry has also improved its fuel efficiency.
-The Bombardier Q400 planes flown by Porter Airlines out of Billy Bishop Airport in Toronto are the most fuel efficient in their class, which is one of the reasons that I fly with them.
+The Bombardier Q400 planes flown by Porter Airlines out of Billy Bishop Airport in Toronto are the most fuel-efficient in their class.
+This is one of the reasons that I fly with them.

 At the end of the day, all of us concerned about the environment and climate change, need to be conscious about our carbon footprint.
-Our goal should be to make it as small as possible and do our best to reduce the impact on the environment.
-When we do fly, we can reduce the environmental impact of our flights by purchasing verified carbon credits from reliable sources.
-These actions are part of the principles and philosophy of Ecotourism, which you are very likely interested in, if you are reading this post.
+In fact, our goal should be to make it as small as possible.
+And do our best to reduce the impact on the environment.
+When we do travel by plane, we can reduce the environmental impact of our flights by purchasing verified carbon credits from reliable sources.
+These actions are part of the principles and philosophy of Ecotourism, which you are very likely interested in if you are reading this post.

-Dawn Bazely is a Biology Professor at York University, Toronto, Canada.”She also advocates and promotes science outreach and spends 2 to 4 weeks a year working as an onboard Botanist in the Arctic and North Atlantic with the Canadian, family-owned, women-led, Ecotourism company, Adventure Canada.
+Dawn Bazely is a Biology Professor at York University, Toronto, Canada.”She also advocates and promotes science outreach And she spends 2 to 4 weeks a year working as an onboard Botanist in the Arctic and North Atlantic with the Canadian, family-owned, women-led, Ecotourism company, Adventure Canada.